gustavhartz/voxtir/README.md

 # Voxtir 🎤

-This project is the source code for the [Voxtir app](app.voxtir.com).
+This project is the source code for the **Voxtir app** (expected launch ultimo september 2023).
 The voxtir app is a solution built for AWS that that can be self-hosted as a cheaper alternative to public solutions for larger scale operations, but primarly  to ensure that there is full transparancy in how the data is stored.